 - The publisher will have no liability to any person for any loss or damage arising out of the use of, or inability to use, the online version of the Journal.

-- If at any time, due to any legal reason, if the journal stops accepting manuscripts or could not publish already accepted manuscripts, we will have the right to cancel all or any one of the manuscripts without any compensation or returning any kind of processing cost.
+- If at any time, due to any legal reason, if the journal stops accepting manuscripts or could not publish already accepted manuscripts, we will have the right to cancel all or any one of the manuscripts without any compensation or return any kind of processing cost.

 - If access is suspended or interrupted, owing to circumstances beyond the publisher's control, liability shall be limited to restoring access as soon as is practicable.